arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

     content: |
       ### Impact

       Simulating the manufacturing process has already saved our customers millions of dollars in lost time, expended materials, and damaged machinery.
 As available compute resources continue to increase and additive manufacturing reaches maturity in more industries, we expect this impact to continue to grow superlinearly.
+Animation of the process is fundamentally critical to understanding behavior in all 4 dimensions.

 ---